A. J. Cochran: Early career

 Cochran played three years of college soccer at the University of Wisconsin between 2011 and 2013.
-Cochran helped take the Badgers to the NCAA tournament his junior year.
+He helped take the Badgers to the NCAA tournament his junior year.
 Accolades he received while at Wisconsin include 2011 Big Ten All-Freshman team, 2012 and 2013 first team All-Big Ten, and 2013 Big Ten Defensive Player of the Year.
-Cochran was also a 2013 first team NSCAA All-American, the first Badger to be a first team all American since 1995.
+He was also a 2013 first team NSCAA All-American, the first Badger to be a first team all American since 1995.

 While at college, Cochran appeared for PDL clubs Michigan Bucks and K-W United FC during their 2013 seasons.

 Cochran left Wisconsin after his junior season, signing a Generation Adidas deal with Major League Soccer.

 Houston Dynamo

 On January 16, 2014, Cochran was drafted by Houston Dynamo in the first-round (16th overall) of the 2014 MLS SuperDraft.
 He made his professional debut on April 5, coming off the bench in a 4–1 loss to FC Dallas.
 During his first pro season, Cochran made 19 MLS appearances as the Dynamo finished 8th in the Eastern Conference, missing out on the playoffs.
 He also made 2 appearances in the U.S. Open Cup.